 Fear that I’ll soon stand on the street outside his apartment, calling and calling because I just need to touch him again.
 I nod my head.

 Fear that I don’t see you sleeping in bed, curled up and silent with chests rising and falling with your own rhythm, and love it just enough to want you – all of you?”

 When the armour breaks, I curl next to him, my bare skin impregnated with rusty traces of the metal.
 I don’t want to be untouchable.

 We both laugh, and I feel easy, and I am happiness, shared happiness.
 I’ve always liked vulnerability, it’s the only land where I can grow love.
 But love is so hard sometimes; and so light now.

 “If anyone else was acting this way about me, I’d think they were crazy,” I say.

 There’s a thunderstorm outside, but he warms me up with hot coffee and caresses.

 My world numbs slightly under his touch.

 I finish my cigarette and open the window to feel the drizzle on my skin.
 The air was getting hot and weary inside.
 There are lightnings up in the sky, and he says that I, too, must have a thunderous mind at night-time.
-I catch him smiling, minutes later.
+Moments later, I catch him smiling to himself.